drawnto/prove/README.md

 # PROVE - Productivity-Reinforcement-Oriented Voltaic Extension

 Are you looking for a way to inspire productivity within your code development?
-Are the traditional KPIs of your product mommy not providing sufficient motivation to get what you need done?
-Maybe PROVE is the motivational muse you need.
+Are the traditional KPIs of your "product manager" uses not providing sufficient motivation to get things done?
+Maybe PROVE is the motivational mistress you need.

 PROVE is a Visual Studio Code extension that enables developers to enhance their coding experience with voltaic stimulation from supported devices.